 Program Aquatic Invasive Species Cost-Share Agreements & Rapid Response (5005) Summary The purpose of this work is to support our partners' watercraft inspection programs financially and technically, and have a source of available funds for rapid response of new infestations.
 Location Watershed Wide Description Prevention Activities AIS Watercraft Inspection Cost-Share Agreements - (\$122,000) Through the strategic planning process, AIS activities were reprioritized to better align with the mission and goals of the organization.
 Supporting prevention efforts is now a lower priority, with the highest priority being the management of high impact AIS to improve water quality and ecological integrity.
 Slowing the spread of AIS remains important; however, with limited resources, the Board directed that financial assistance to our partners be decreased as the District focuses and reallocates resources to higher priority activities to achieve high impact water quality and ecological improvements.
 The cost-share agreements in the past have provided a 50% reimbursement for the cost of watercraft inspections by our partners.
 A phased reduction of that amount is proposed, beginning in 2018 with a reduction that would reduce the cost-share amount to each partner to around 35%.
 Further reductions over the coming years could be evaluated on an annual basis, or a funding schedule could be developed that would set the funding level for the next few years.
 Having a phased reduction will allow our five partners time to plan their programs as District funds are reduced.
 Rapid Response and Containment - (\$10,000) When new AIS are detected early, rapid response and containment can be a strategy to manage and control the infestation before it becomes widely established in a waterbody, and spread to other lakes.
 Eradication is not always the goal, nor is it always feasible, rather the goal can be to contain the infestation to low levels to reduce environmental impacts and reduce its spread to other waterbodies.
 A reduction in funds is proposed for 2018, reducing available funds for this activity by \$25,000 from 2017.
 This reduction is based on experiences with the Lake Minnewashta rapid response where the District was a financial partner, but not the sole financial contributor.
-Instead, the District provided a larger technical assistance role and project management.
-For future responses, the District should be again be a partner and not the sole agency leading the response.
-The District can engage in rapid response in a variety of ways: technical assistance, financial assistance, and assisting with outreach and communication efforts.
-Each response should be evaluated on a case-by-case basis.
-These funds would be available if District involvement in a rapid response is warranted.
+Instead, the District was a financial partner, but not the sole financial contribu

-Activity/Expense Budget AIS Watercraft Inspection Cost Share Program \$122,000 Rapid Response and Containment Funding \$10,000 Total \$132,000 Goals/Outcomes Prevention, control, and management activities to I throughout the District.
-Cost-Share Agreements will be gathered by April 2 of AIS
+2018 Budget Summary: Activity/Expense Budget AIS Watercraft Inspection Cost Share Program \$122,000 Rapid Response and Containment Funding \$10,000 То tal \$132,000 Goals/Outcomes Prevention, control, and management activities to limit the throughout the District. ne spread of AIS Schedule Cost-Share Agreements will be gathered by April 2018

-Year Budget Tax Revenue Grants & Other Rev. Expenditures Transfer in/out Carryover Assigned Funds 2014 \$635,140 \$414,955 \$6,247 (\$440,335) - 50 \$349,751 2015 \$831,900 \$306,269 (\$428,405) \$0 \$370,427 2016 \$628,388 \$345,708 (\$549,388) \$0 \$166,747 2017 \$210,000 \$43,253 (\$210,000) \$35,000 2018 \$132,000
+Year Budget Tax Revenue Grants & Other Rev. Expenditures Transfer in/out Carryover Assigned Funds 2014 \$635,140 \$414,955 \$6,247 (\$440,335) \$349,751 2015 \$831,900 \$306,269 (\$428,405) \$0 \$370,427 2016 \$628,388 \$345,708 (\$549,388) \$0 \$166,747 2017 \$210,000 \$43,253 (\$210,000) \$35,000 2018 \$132,000